abdibrokhim/wrapped25/README.md

 - Here's What We Achieved!
 All the insights from recent...
 "Hack the Future: AI & Open Source Hackathon".[^15]
 - Hack the Future: AI & Open Source Hackathon Winner Announcemen. [^16]
 - Trip to Chimyon. [^17]
+- I applied to Y Combinator for the 3rd time.
+But this time just for fun! [^18]